roshavi4ak/swiss_chess/CPANEL_DEPLOYMENT_GUIDE.md

    - Verify `server.js` path in cPanel settings

 2. **Port Already in Use**
-   - Change PORT environment variable to `8081` or `3000`
-   - Check if another Node.js app is using the same port
+   - Do NOT set PORT in cPanel.
+Remove any manual PORT environment variable; cPanel assigns it automatically.
+   - Restart the Node.js application from cPanel.
+   - Ensure the server reads the port from the environment as in [server.js](server.js:10).

 3. **404 Errors on Direct URLs**
    - Ensure your `server.js` has the `app.get('*')` route handler